signalfx/signalfx-agent/tests/README.md

 % cd <root_of_cloned_repo>
 % make image
 % make dev-image
-% make run-dev-image
+% make run-k8s-tests
-%% pytest -m k8s tests
 ```

 Run `pytest --help` from the root of the repo in the dev image and see the
 "custom options" section of the output for more details and other available
 options.

-**Warning:** Due to known limitations of the xdist pytest plugin (e.g. the
+Due to known limitations of the xdist pytest plugin (e.g. the `-n auto` option),
-`-n auto` option) for parametrized tests and fixtures, parallelization of
-concurrent kubernetes tests is not yet fully supported.
-Since the tests are
-designed to reuse the minikube and other fixtures for the test environment,
-invoking the xdist plugin may cause race conditions or duplicate executions of
+fixtures cannot be shared across workers by default.
+In order to prevent
+starting multiple minikube and registry containers (fixtures) for each worker,
+the containers will be started once for all workers, but they will not be
+automatically removed when the tests complete since there is currently no way of
+knowing which test will be last to teardown the fixtures.
+As a workaround, the
+`make run-k8s-tests` command will remove any running minikube and registry
-fixtures when running concurrent kubernetes tests.
+containers before running the tests.